 2. Use a short dog leash.

 This allows you to have more control.
 Attaching the leash to the very top of the neck can help you more easily communicate, guide, and correct your dog.
-If you need additional help, consider the Illusion collar.
+If you need additional help, consider the Pack Leader collar.
 Always keep your dog's safety in mind when giving corrections.

 3. Give yourself enough time for the dog walk.

 Dogs, like humans, are diurnal, so taking walks in the morning is ideal.
 I recommend setting aside thirty minutes to a full hour.
 The specific needs of each dog differ.
 Consult your vet and keep an eye on your dog's behavior to see if his needs are being met.

 4. How to reward your dog during the walk.

 After your dog has maintained the proper state of mind, reward him by allowing him to relieve himself and sniff around.
 Then you need to decide when reward time is over.
 It should always be less than the time spent focused on the walk.